Skip to main content

 Forest Hill Elementary vs Los Arboles Literacy and Technology Academy

-Los Arboles Literacy and Technology Academy has a higher overall rating of 9.4/10 compared to 8.8/10.
+Forest Hill Elementary and Los Arboles Literacy and Technology Academy are very closely rated, both scoring around 7.9 out of 10.
 Forest Hill Elementary is significantly larger with 553 students, about 3.0× the size of Los Arboles Literacy and Technology Academy (184).
-In math proficiency, Forest Hill Elementary leads at 82.0%.
+In math proficiency, Forest Hill Elementary leads at 81.0%.

 Ratings Comparison